Hirataki Station

 Hirataki Station (平滝駅, Hirataki-eki) is a railway station on the Iiyama Line in the village of Sakae, Shimominochi District, Nagano Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Hirataki Station is served by the Iiyama Line, and is 44.7 kilometers from the starting point of the line at Toyono Station.

 Station layout

 The station consists of one side platform serving a single bi-directional platform.
-The station is staffed.
+The station is unstaffed.

 History

 Hirataki Station opened on 16 October 1931.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
 The station building was rebuilt in 2010.

 Passenger statistics

 In fiscal 2020, the station was used by an average of 3 passengers daily (boarding passengers only).

+In fiscal 2022, the station was used by an average of 4 passengers daily (boarding passengers only).